Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

-Anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis and inflammatory lesions (with monilial overgrowth) in the anogenital region, and pancreatitis.
+Gastrointestinal: anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, inflammatory lesions (with monilial overgrowth) in the anogenital region, and pancreatitis.
 Hepatotoxicity has been reported rarely.
 These reactions have been caused by both the oral and parenteral administration of tetracyclines.
 Superficial discoloration of the adult permanent dentition, reversible upon drug discontinuation and professional dental cleaning has been reported.
 Permanent tooth discoloration and enamel hypoplasia may occur with drugs of the tetracycline class when used during tooth development (see WARNINGS).

 Skin: maculopapular and erythematous rashes.
 Exfoliative dermatitis has been reported but is uncommon.
 Photosensitivity is discussed above (see WARNINGS).

 Renal toxicity: Rise in BUN has been reported and is apparently dose related (see WARNINGS).

-Hypersensitivity reactions including urticaria, angioneurotic edema, anaphylaxis, anaphylactoid purpura, pericarditis and exacerbation of systemic lupus erythematosus, drug reaction with eosinophilia and systemic symptoms (DRESS).
+Immune: Hypersensitivity reactions including urticaria, angioneurotic edema, anaphylaxis, anaphylactoid purpura, pericarditis, exacerbation of systemic lupus erythematosus, and drug reaction with eosinophilia and systemic symptoms (DRESS).